 I have found that even the very best scholarly papers often misrepresent Freudian theory by way of drastic oversimplification in order to contrast the theory being advanced against the older established theory.
 Please read the following from an otherwise superb piece of scholarship.
-In "The Cognitive Neuroscience of Sleep: Neuronal Systems, Consciousness and Learning," we find the following statement: "Freud believed that dream content was determined by a daytime experience that triggered the emergence of related memories" (Hobson & Pace-Schott, 2002, p.
+In The Cognitive Neuroscience of Sleep: Neuronal Systems, Consciousness and Learning (Hobson and Pace-Schott, 2002), we find the following statement: "Freud believed that dream content was determined by a daytime experience that triggered the emergence of related memories" (p.
 686).
 This is an oversimplification.
-Freud did not state that dreams were primarily dependent on episodic memory as this statement may be seen to imply, but instead, had found many dream sources and relations to day world experience (Freud, 1900, p.
-551).
-The partial statement of the highly complex and nuanced Freudian theory is so brief as to be utterly misleading.
-Later in "The Cognitive Neuroscience of Sleep: Neuronal Systems, Consciousness and Learning," on the same page, we find this statement which fits perfectly with the nuanced Freudian theory: "Instead, discrete and incomplete fragments of narrative memory are assembled to create the new synthetic scenarios of dreams" (Hobson & Pace-Schott, 2002, p.
+Freud did not state that dreams were primarily dependent on episodic memory as this statement may be seen to imply, but, instead, had found many dream sources and relations to day world experience (Freud, 1900).
+The partial statement of the highly complex and nuanced Freudian theory is so brief as to be Later in The Cognitive utterly misleading.
+Neuroscience of Sleep: Neuronal Systems, Consciousness and Learning, on the same page, we find this statement which fits perfectly with the nuanced Freudian theory: "Instead, discrete and incomplete fragments of narrative memory are assembled to create the new synthetic scenarios of dreams" (Hobson and Pace-Schott, 2002, p.
 686).
 It seems that in an attempt to define the new, the old has been distorted.
-For this reason I will begin with a recap of some familiar psychology which we will need to keep clearly in mind in order to construct our new analysis of affect.
+For this reason, I will begin with a recap of some familiar psychology which we will need to keep clearly in mind in order to construct our new analysis of eISSN 1303-5150 affect.